-Prevention and Early Intervention
+Commissioning Prevention and Early Intervention Intention - One

 - 8.14 Currently, there are a significant number of projects across Fife, supporting the Third Sector and other community groups which create opportunities for preventative initiatives and lifestyle education.
 Throughout the period of the plan a number of reviews will be carried out.
 These will ensure that projects will be aligned to the Strategic Priorities, so that they make best use of the existing investment.
+It is recognised that the Third Sector and the wider community play an important role in this area, working closely with health and social care staff.
 Using the Integrated Care Fund a range of services will be put in place.
 These include: - The development of a Fife directory of services and local community groups to support choice and control for individuals; - Faster access to equipment and information through an on-line selfassessment tool; - A review of the current Fife Community Equipment Partnership; - Extending the Local Area Co-ordination service to link people with the right service and support the development of community assets; - The development of the Shared Lives project to explore an alternative way in supporting Older People to remain at home or in a homely setting.
-This is an opportunity to provide greater choice of personalised shared care and support for cost effective respite, day care and residential care. - The further development of Befriending services to reduce social isolation; - Redesigning care and clinical pathways to have fewer steps resulting in speedier decision making and earlier service provision through proactive anticipatory care planning; - Systematically identifying and treating frail people within community settings through a planned screening process which links General Practices closely with medical consultants and other specialist staff; - To expand wellness services tailored to older people such as physical activity and cooking for one; and - To undertake a review of our approach and investment in technology enabled care
+This is an opportunity to provide greater choice of personalised shared care and support for cost effective respite, day care and residential care. - The further development of Befriending services to reduce social isolation; - Redesigning care and clinical pathways to have fewer steps resulting in speedier decision making and earlier service provision through proactive anticipatory care planning; - Systematically identifying and treating frail people within community settings through a planned screening process which links General Practices closely with medical consultants and other specialist staff; - To expand wellness services tailored to older people such as physical activity and cooking for one; - To undertake a review of our approach and investment in technology enabled care; and